Case Study Banner

 Story Image

-🔎 Uncovering usability issues
+🔎 Step 2: Analyzing usability issues

 The old design had various usability issues like improper navigation, information layout, hard to find print option and failed on various heuristics like visibility of system status, mismatch between the system and real world, and efficiency of use.